Rattled by Trump, US allies eye Japan's biggest arms opening since WW2

 There remains a gap between the political messaging and the policies of some companies, however, said Latvia’s envoy to Japan, Zigmars Zilgalvis.

-He gave the example of carmaker Toyota, whose subsidiary turned down an attempted purchase of engines and related parts by Latvian firm VR Cars for a military utility vehicle in 2023.
+He gave the example of carmaker Toyota (7203.T), whose subsidiary turned down an attempted purchase of engines and related parts by Latvian firm VR Cars for a military utility vehicle in 2023.

 The Latvian mission had tried to help broker the failed sale, Zilgalvis said.